Cohort-4-Team-Ana-1/Backend-Roompali/README.md

     <img src="https://img.shields.io/badge/NYC -80％-Green">
 </div>

-Roompali API is a support structure that aims to provide the routes, data and other means of connection to achieve the Roompali APP's functionality.
+<p align="center">Roompali API is a support structure that aims to provide the routes, data and other means of connection to achieve the Roompali APP's functionality.</p>

+---

 ## Table of Contents